Community Foundation for Greater Buffalo

 • Focus on long-term significant impact on eight-county region

-Ralph C. Wilson, Jr. Legacy Funds: Varies by program
+Ralph C. Wilson, Jr. Legacy Funds: Varies by programme

 • Four focus areas: Caregivers, Community Assets, Design and Access, Youth Sports